Below are the procedures for both money and non-money awards.

 - When a sponsor decides to fund a proposal, an Award Notice is delivered to Sponsored Project Administration.

-- This award document is called many different things, Grant, Contract, Cooperative Agreement, Purchase Order, Subaward, but no matter the award type, it represents a binding agreement upon acceptance.
+- This award document is called many different things: Grant, Contract, Cooperative Agreement, Purchase Order, Subaward, etc. No matter the award type, it represents a binding agreement upon acceptance/signature.

 - Until the award document is received by SPA, reviewed and accepted, the project is not officially awarded and performance of the work should not begin until awarded.